When a marriage comes to an end in Singapore, one crucial aspect that requires close attention is the division of matrimonial assets.

 How are joint bank accounts treated during a Singapore divorce?

-Joint accounts, such as bank accounts, like other matrimonial assets, will be subject to division based on the principle of “just and equitable” distribution.
+Bank accounts, like other matrimonial assets, will be subject to division based on the principle of “just and equitable” distribution.
 Both direct financial contributions and indirect contributions will be considered.
-Therefore, it would be essential to provide evidence of who contributed to the account and how the funds were used to determine a fair division.
+It’s essential to provide evidence of who contributed to the account and how the funds were used to determine a fair division.

 Read more: What Happens to my Personal Bank Account in a Divorce?